Crazy Rich Asians sequel under way with new writer

 Chiarelli was paid 10 times more than Lim, leading Lim to walk away from the two planned sequels in 2019.

-"I always bug (Chu) about it and he tells him the same thing every time: 'They're trying to figure out the writing,'" Golding said.
+"I always bug Chu about it and he tells me the same thing every time: 'They're trying to figure out the writing,'" Golding said.
 "I know they're working on it, but hopefully sooner than later."

 While it has not been confirmed that Singapore will be used as a filming location again, Golding added that he "can't wait to get back to Singapore".